Spending time outdoors can be a fun and invigorating experience…or an absolute drag if you don’t have the right gear!

 2. Tent Stakes

-Unless you want your tent to be rockin’ and rollin’ in the wind, you’ll need to stabilize it with tent stakes.
-If you’re out in rainy conditions, tent stakes will also prevent the tent from flapping and help it shed rain.
+Tent stakes are necessary to maintain your tent’s shape and keep it firmly fastened to the ground when pitched.
+In rainy conditions, tent stakes also prevent the tent from flapping and help it shed rain.
 Our favorites are the MSR Ground Hog Stake Kit, you can also buy them individually here.

 Make sure to double and then triple-check you have all the tent stakes you need, and bring extras just in case.
 Remember to bring your tent’s footprint as well!